 The Bank is using the internal rating based (IRB) approach for calculation of capital requirements for credit risk for retail exposures.
 Otherwise, standard method is applied for credit risk.
 For operational risk standard method is applied in calculating capital requirement.
 Capital management and practices are based on an internal capital and liquidity adequacy assessment process (ICLAAP).
 In this process, the Bank identifies its risks and determines its solvency need.

 Total capital consists of tier 1 capital that is common equity tier 1 capital after deductions.
-On 31 December 2020, the total capital amounted to EUR 297.6 million (280.9 million), and the total capital ratio was 33.6 (35.8) per cent.
-The common equity tier 1 capital ratio was 33.6 (35.8) per cent.
-Total capital ratio calculation includes 15 per cent risk weight floor set by the FIN-FSA for residential mortgage loans.
+On 31 December 2021, the total capital amounted to EUR 322.4 million (297.6 million), and the total capital ratio was 63.4 (33.6) per cent.
+The common equity tier 1 capital ratio was 63.4 (33.6) per cent.
+The reference year total capital ratio calculation includes 15 per cent risk weight floor, which was removed by the FIN-FSA from the beginning of 2021 onwards for residential mortgage loans.
 The Board of the Financial Supervisory Authority has decided on 30 September 2020 not to continue to use the risk weight floor after 1 January 2021.
-This will further improve the Bank's capital ratio.
-Total capital has increased due to the decision to refrain from distribution of profit in 2020 as recommended by the FIN-FSA due to uncertainty created by the coronavirus pandemic.
+Total capital has increased by EUR 24.9 million mainly due to the decision to refrain from distribution of profit in 2021.
+FIN-FSA decided not to continue recommendation to refrain from distribution of profit after 30.9.2021.

-Risk exposure amount (REA) was EUR 885.2 million (783.8 million).
+Risk exposure amount (REA) was EUR 508.8 million (885.2 million).